Madison-Davis/AI-NeuralNetworks-FeedForward/README.md

-# Personal-AI-NeuralNetworks-FeedForward
+# Neural Networks

-Feed Forward Network designed to predict aviation prices.
+# Part 1: Feed Forward on Aviation Pricing
+See code for implementation.
+More details shown below:</br>

 Loss function after standardization and ~20 epochs: ~0.07